Monthly Archive January 2012

 “Why Should I Sign Up for a Certificate Program?”
 Southwestern College offers six Professional Certificates, and plenty of other places offer other ones, so this post is not really about SWC, it is about Professional Certificates.
 Here are some thoughts on the subject: First, I don’t need to tell anyone that it…

-Posted January 4th, 2012 by & filed under Top News, Vision Quests & Earth Based Healing.
+Posted January 4th, 2012 by & filed under Top News, Wilderness Fasts & Earth Based Healing.

 In August of 2011, I presented a 1 ½ hour talk on compassion fatigue in animal care work to about 35 people at the New Mexico State Humane Conference in Albuquerque.
 Soon after I returned to Ohio for my Internship, I got an e-mail from the sponsoring shelter in ABQ, asking when I could come…